-Ohio has historically been an importer of power, and there's a simple reason for that: States that are part of a regional grid benefit from obtaining electricity pool at the lowest cost, and reliably.
+Ohio has historically been an importer of power, and there's a simple reason for that: States that are part of a regional grid benefit from obtaining electricity at the lowest cost and greatest reliably.
 It's the basic reason why Ohio is part of PJM.
 Also, because of its strong manufacturing-based economy, Ohio has imported power at some level for decades.
 It is important to note that in 2011, Ohio imported less electricity than it did under the vertically integrated model.
 The reason is that the competitive markets drove investment.
-FirstEnergy's own testimony before this committee in 2011, reported that from 2005 - 2009, Ohio imported an average of 10 percent of its electricity, compared with 17% in 1990.

-Ohio's generation fleet is under a significant transformation due to the development of local shale resources.
-Power plant developers want to locate in Ohio to take advantage of low cost fuel and the ability to tie into the PJM market where the most economic and reliable units are rewarded for their performance.
-If the markets are allowed to work, and Ohio can leverage its access to low-cost natural gas, it's easy to assume that Ohio could quickly become a net exporter in the near future.
+Ohio's generation fleet is undergoing a significant transformation due to the development of local shale resources.
+Power plant developers want to locate in Ohio to take advantage of low cost fuel and the ability to access the PJM market, where the most economic and reliable units are rewarded for their performance.
+If the markets are allowed to work, and Ohio can leverage its access to low-cost natural gas, it's not hard to envision that Ohio could quickly become a net exporter in the near future.

-Perhaps most important, Dynegy is not coming to the Ohio General Assembly seeking support or subsidies.
-As a competitive generator it is incumbent on me and our team of employees to perform at the highest level and operate our facilities at their most safe, reliable and efficient level.
+Importantly, Dynegy is not coming to the Ohio General Assembly seeking support or subsidies.
+As a competitive generator it is incumbent on our team of employees to perform at the highest level and operate our facilities in the most safe, reliable and efficient manner.
 For example, we have invested more than \$50 million into the Zimmer facility in southwest Ohio and as a result of our improved operations have reduced the outage rate from nearly 30% to less than 10%.
-By doing so we are doing the things necessary to ensure the greatest opportunity for success in the market.
-Being forced to compete against subsides and generation that can be agnostic about the costs of operation means generators like Dynegy are fighting an uphill battle and put the investments we have made in Ohio at risk.
+By making that investment, we are doing what is necessary to ensure the greatest opportunity for success in the market.
+Being forced to compete against subsides and generation that can afford to be agnostic about operational costs leaves generators like Dynegy fighting an uphill battle and puts the investments we have made in Ohio at risk.
+If the general assembly is going to eliminate competition by picking winners and losers through subsidies to those who can't compete, unsubsidized generation will likely retire and prices will increase.

-What is important is this - imports fluctuate and Ohio should be most concerned about securing reliable, low cost power regardless of where it comes from.
+Imports fluctuate and Ohio should be most concerned about securing reliable, low cost power regardless of where it comes from.
 Ohio could commit to generating more than 100% of its power from in-state resources and becoming an exporter to neighboring states but there is a cost associated with doing so.
-Again, FirstEnergy rightly pointed out in 2011 that even under vertically integrated model power plants that used to be regulated weren't always built in Ohio because new siting decisions are based on many factors including water, space, and fuel source resulted in them being located in other jurisdictions.
+FirstEnergy rightly pointed out in 2011 that even under vertically integrated model power plants that used to be regulated weren't always built in Ohio because new siting decisions are based on many factors including water, space, and fuel source resulted in them being located in other jurisdictions.